Sentience

 Very often they are bred to have genetic defects which will produce illnesses from which we suffer, something done in order to try to uncover the underlying biochemical pathway.
 Others are normal mice given nasty illnesses in order to test drugs on them to see if they are effective and/or if they induce undesirable side-effects.

-These committees are composed of lay people, academics, technicians and clinicians.
-As Tom Whipple, the science reporter of the Times explained, the researchers explain in what way mice help them understand a particular condition being researched.
+The committees are composed of lay people, academics, technicians and clinicians.
+As Tom Whipple (the science reporter of the Times) told us, the researchers have to explain how their experiments will help them understand a particular condition being researched.
 They will also need to justify the number of mice needed in order to go ahead.
 And, almost always, the mice will need to be killed in order to study them further.
 The committee’s job is to ensure that the research is “minimally burdensome to the animals”.

 The mice may, however, be less inconvenienced in the future.
 This week the government announced a new animal research strategy.
 It seems that thanks to 3D tissue models and AI, the goal is to stop using animals in science “in all but exceptional circumstances”.